-6.6.2.
 Levels and types of use

 The beche-de-mer trade is mainly aimed at supplying the eastern markets with luxury foods.
-The main consumer countries are China, Hong Kong SAR (Special Administrative Region), Taiwan, Singapore, Korea and Malaysia (Ferdouse 2004; Toral-Granda 2006).
-Sea cucumbers have a high nutritional value because they are high in protein (up to 50% protein content, (Rodríguez Forero et al. 2013)) ow in lipids, rich in amino acids and trace elements, all of which make it a highly sought-after food (Chen 2004).
+The main consumer markets are China, Hong Kong SAR (Special Administrative Region), the island of Taiwan, Singapore, Korea and Malaysia (Ferdouse 2004; Toral-Granda 2006).
+Sea cucumbers have a high nutritional value because they are high in protein (up to 50% protein content, (Rodríguez Forero et al. 2013)) low in lipids, rich in amino acids and trace elements, all of which make it a highly sought-after food (Chen 2004).

 Since the late 1990s, additional markets have emerged for biomedical research and use in private aquariums.
 Bioprospectors have been interested in sea cucumbers for the research and development of natural products.
 Sea cucumber harbors various chemical compounds used to prevent anemia, combat certain forms of cancer, strengthen immune defenses and alleviate arthritis pain (Chen 2004).
-Holothurians contain chondroitin and glucosamine, which are important components for cartilage formation, as well as other bio-active substances that have anti-inflammatory and anti-tumor properties (Mindell 1998).
+Holothurians contain chondroitin and glucosamine, which are important components for cartilage formation, as well as other bio-active substances that have anti-inflammatory and anti-tumor properties

+(Mindell 1998).
 In China, sea cucumbers are considered a traditional remedy and a drug, and their use dates back to the Ming dynasty (1368-1644 AC) (Chen 2004).
 This has led to the development of ancestral traditions, particularly in coastal communities, where the consumption of sea cucumber is part of the usages and customs (Chen 2004).
+There is also recreational fishing in Australia, which is subject to regulation (total catch from the recreational and Indigenous sectors is thought to be very small) (Australian authorities, pers. comm.
+2018).

-6.2.
-Legal trade
+6.2 Legal trade